 The Callaway Supersoft, easily one of the best soft golf balls ever created, delivers distance, accuracy, and exceptional control.

 From the tee box, the Supersoft gives golfers low spin with penetrating flight to extend the length of your drive.
-Around the green, the Supersoft offers outstanding spin and touch, great for shaving strokes from your final score.
+Around the green, it offers outstanding spin and touch, great for shaving strokes from your final score.

 Available in several fun colors, the Supersoft provides very low compression for slow swingers that need more control from their golf ball.